Inna Lillahi Wa Inallah e Raji oon – An Overview

-The deceased is creation of Allah and He has taken back his belonging.
-In any calamity the same verse recitation soothes battered hearts.
+The deceased is the creation of Allah and He has taken back his belonging.
+In any calamity, the same verse recitation soothes battered hearts.
 The disaster may include losing any precious thing and the person who lost his precious article knows that “Verily we belong to God, and to God, we return.”
-And same case applies on his belongings.
+And the same case applies to his belongings.
 All things also belong to Allah who vested that thing to that person and taken it back.

 “And to Allah belongs the inheritance of the heavens and the earth….”
 (Surah Aal-Imraan:180)

 Allah is the Creator of everything in this universe.
 All you possess is His property.
 He is the only and real owner of all these.
 Reactions you have been given by Him.
 The Car, House and all money you have is indeed given you by Allah.
 You’re all qualities, capabilities, business and intelligence, all is His gift and blessings upon you.
 Your health, kids, parents, spouse, siblings or emotions, all truth belongs to Him.
 Even He is the Master of your soul and your body.

 “The kingdom of the heavens and the earth and everything in them belongs to Allah.
 He has power over all things.”
 (Surat al-Ma’ida: 120)